 The increased cooperation between prosecutors in different jurisdictions has been clear.
 This is likely to expand further as more jurisdictions introduce DPAs in some form.
-Although a further three DPAs were entered into in 2021, the Airbus DPA agreed in 2020 is still the best example of a multi-jurisdictional approach to bribery allegations.
+Although a further four DPAs were entered into between 2021 and 2023, the Airbus DPA agreed in 2020 is still the best example of a multi-jurisdictional approach to bribery allegations.
 It resulted in a global settlement totalling €3.6 billion with authorities in the US, the UK and France.
 The prosecutors in each jurisdiction coordinated and agreed which jurisdictions each would investigate.